GPS Tracking System Laws

 3. Water-Resistant or Waterproof Casing

 These features are important because they allow law enforcement agencies to quickly place the GPS tracker upon the vehicle without having to enter the vehicle.
 The tracking system can be magnetically mounted underneath the vehicle to the frame and acquire GPS signals that are reflected off the ground.
-The vehicle can then be monitored from a remote location via the Internet (Real-time GPS tracking systems), or authorities can remove the GPS tracker and view everywhere the vehicle has been (Passive GPS tracking systems).
+The vehicle can then be monitored from a remote location via the Internet (Real-time GPS devices), or authorities can remove the GPS tracker and view everywhere the vehicle has been (Passive GPS systems).

-When it comes to guidelines for the use of GPS tracking systems by law enforcement the laws vary from state-to-state.
+When it comes to guidelines for the use of GPS technology by law enforcement the laws vary from state-to-state.
 For example, in Wisconsin the state’s Supreme Court said that Wisconsin police departments do not need to acquire a warrant before placing a GPS tracker onto a suspect’s vehicle.
 Since many vehicle tracking devices are being placed outside of the vehicle and the roadways are considered public property, the state Supreme Court felt there was no reason for the police to obtain a warrant.
 However, the New York State Supreme Court had a differing opinion on the hot issue topic.
-In a 4-3 vote the New York State Supreme Court stated that law enforcement agencies must obtain a warrant if they were to use GPS monitoring system technology on a suspect’s vehicle.
+In a 4-3 vote the New York State Supreme Court stated that law enforcement agencies must obtain a warrant if they were to use GPS tracking system technology on a suspect’s vehicle.

-Although most states have not passed legislation on whether a law enforcement agency must acquire a warrant to use a GPS tracking system on a suspect’s vehicle, many police departments have their own internal policy on the issue.
+Although most states have not passed legislation on whether a law enforcement agency must acquire a warrant to use a GPS tracker on a suspect’s vehicle, many police departments have their own internal policy on the issue.
 GPS tracking laws are still very undefined at this point in time, however, now that the technology has became so precise, cheap, and accessible it will continue to be used as a tool for law enforcement agencies.
-Since GPS tracking devices can do the monitoring work of 3 or 4 people, police departments will rely on the technology in a budget-cut era and use the data in the battle on crime.
+Since GPS tracking systems can do the monitoring work of 3 or 4 people, police departments will rely on the technology in a budget-cut era and use the data in the battle on crime.

-GPS tracking laws are still very much in a gray area, and since the laws are either being established or changed the best thing for a consumer to do if they think their vehicle tracking application might violate the law is to consult a lawyer
+GPS tracking laws are still very much in a gray area, and since the laws are either being established or changed the best thing for a consumer to do if they think their vehicle tracking application might violate the law is to consult a lawyer.